- Upcoming Events

 The Countdown to Student Life

-- This session allows prospective students to ask questions to our current Student Guides, through various riddles, about what to expect on their journey and life as a student at University.
+- This session allows prospective students to ask questions to our current Student Guides, through various interactive elements, about what to expect on their journey and life as a student at University.

 Introduction to Higher Education